 You can connect your computer to a wireless LAN without the use of an Ethernet cable but by means of radio waves only.

-Note: The wireless LAN feature is optional.
+Note: The wireless LAN feature is available only on some models.

 To establish a wireless-LAN connection, do the following: